burcgokden/SDPA-Transformer-Wrapper/README.md

 - Simple interface for evaluating trained model using BLEU score with greedy search and beam search.
 - Data preparation framework for Neural Machine Translation for tensorflow datasets with capability to use a percentage of the train dataset or filter dataset based on a token  number in a sentence.
 - Capability to reverse source and target languages for input dataset.
+- Keeps track of train and validation loss/accuracy for each epoch.

 #### Sample Run: